javascript-tutorial/en.javascript.info/1-js/6-more-syntax/1-function-arguments-rest-spread/article.md

 alert(merged); // 0,3,5,1,2,8,9,15 (0, then arr, then 2, then arr2)
 ```

-In the examples above we used an array, but any iterable will do including strings:
+In the examples above we used an array to demonstrate the spread operator, but any iterable will do.

+For instance, here we use spread operator to turn the string into array of characters:

 ```js run
 let str = "Hello";